 When faced with overwhelm, our first temptation may be to turn toward an outward manifestation of simple living: decluttering our homes and schedules.
 And while these things are good, they don’t offer the same freedom we find in true simplicity.
 When we proceed from a values-based approach, we can make life simpler by building a habit of intentional living.
 Here are some tips for simplifying your life instead of living out of your overwhelm.

-Clearing my head of my reverie, I wondered: What does it actually mean to live simply?
-What does pursuing simplicity look like?
+Clearing my head of my reverie, I wondered.
+What does it actually mean to live simply?

 WHEN OVERWHELM BECOMES NORMAL

 Simplicity conjures up images of an almost monastic life with few possessions and few commitments.
 In our culture today, anyone spouting the benefits of living with less seems radical.

 Our lives are oriented towards building, achieving, accumulating, and climbing.
 We look at the lives of those around us and strive for more and better.
 It seeps into our homes as we fill them with more and more clothes, toys, gadgets, and organizational systems to hold them all.

 It seeps into our parenting and our schedules because we want what’s best for our kids, which seems to mean we need to work hard and save up so they can get into college.
 And of course they’ll need to get into said college so we’d better enroll our kids in all the extra-curriculars we can and be sure they have the best tutors to make the grades, too.